Penalizing Length: Uncovering Systematic Bias in Quality Estimation Metrics: Measuring Length Bias in QE Metrics

-\paragraph{Experiment Setup.} In this section, we examine whether metrics exhibit biased preferences among translations of different lengths derived from the same source text.
-Specifically, we sample multiple hypothesis translations from each source as follows: we first pre-process the source and reference translations from the WMT24++ dataset into chunks that fit within a minimum context window of 500 tokens, discarding those that are too short (fewer than 200 tokens) to ensure meaningful variation while maintaining translation quality.
-For each source–reference pair, we prompt Gemini-2.5-Pro to generate five rephrased translations that preserve comparable accuracy and fluency, using temperature $t = 1$ and top-$p = 0.95$.
-Among these, we retain the two candidates with the minimum and maximum token lengths, thereby maximizing length difference while keeping translation quality comparable.
-All selected candidates are manually verified to ensure valid translations.
+We pre-process source and reference translations from WMT24++ into chunks within a 500-token context window, discarding those shorter than 200 tokens to ensure rephrasing is possible.
+For each source--reference pair, we prompt Qwen3.5-9B \citep{qwen3.5} to generate $n=5$ rephrased translations preserving comparable accuracy and fluency, using temperature $t = 1$ and top-$p = 0.95$.

-Each source chunk is thus paired with two translations—one shorter and one longer.
-We compare their lengths and categorize them into the shorter and longer bins.
-We then evaluate both bins using the target metric and compute the proportion of cases in which the shorter translation receives a higher score.
-To analyze the effect of length differences, we evaluate translation pairs whose lengths differ by increments of 2.5\%, ranging from 2.5\% to 15\%, filtering out pairs that do not meet the required difference.
-Figure~\ref{fig:main-exp_reranking-and-rlhf} presents results averaged across all 10 language pairs in both EN$\rightarrow$XX and XX$\rightarrow$EN directions using \metricx and \cometkiwi.
-Complete tables for individual language pairs are provided in Appendix~\ref{appendix:rlhf_full_tables}.

-\paragraph{Results.} First, we note that in this experiment, the true quality value is set to $\theta = 50\%$, indicating that an unbiased model should not distinguish between two translation variants of the same quality.
-However, across all evaluated settings, we observe a notable and consistent preference for shorter translations, with average scores ranging from 55\% to 64\%.
-This consistent deviation from the unbiased baseline suggests that length bias also exists with respect to translation length.

-Additionally, this preference becomes more pronounced as the length disparity between the shorter and longer hypotheses increases.
-For the EN$\rightarrow$XX direction, both \metricx and \cometkiwi increasingly favor shorter hypotheses, with the effect particularly evident for translations into Spanish, Japanese, and Russian.
-Conversely, for the XX$\rightarrow$EN direction, the two metrics diverge. \metricx exhibits a similar upward trend, most prominently for Spanish, French, Korean, and Russian, whereas \cometkiwi displays more heterogeneous behavior.
-Although it shows an overall downward trend—favoring longer hypotheses—this effect is largely driven by languages such as Korean, Hindi, and Portuguese, while others, including German, Chinese, and Japanese, exhibit the opposite pattern.
-Complete results for individual language pairs are provided in Appendix~\ref{appendix:rlhf_full_tables}.